awsdocs/amazon-lumberyard-release-notes/coming-release/index.md

 ### PhysX - New Gems<a name="highlights-physx"></a>

-+ DevTextures Gem
++ DevTextures Gem:
 The DevTextures Gem is collection of textures used for development and debugging.
 It includes a variety of grid texture types such as middle grey checker, UV debugging grids, and simple shapes like dot and ring.
 The purpose of this Gem is to become a library for texture assets that are commonly used in projects.

-+ PhysXSamples Gem
++ PhysXSamples Gem:
 The PhysXSamples Gem houses a collection of sample slices and scripts ranging from introductory feature examples to a fully animated 3rd person character controller.
 (Currently PC Platform only)